dillionmegida/thewebfor5/src/pages/p/dealing-with-djvu-viruses-like-grod.md

 **Disclaimer:** This is not a front-end article neither is it about a programming language.
 It's a little not-so-exciting experience I had recently and thought it right to share.

 ## Table of Contents
+- My little story
 - DJVU Ransomware: What it is, examples
+- Guides on preventing virus attacks
 - Dealing with .grod virus
 - Tips on Good File Management
+- Conclusion

+### My Little Story
+On 14th November, 2019, my personal computer got infected by the 'best' (in the negative) virus I've ever heard of.